Neurogami/AnimataP5-ng/README.md

 * Added code for referencing joints by name and reading location values

+* Added an example showing the use of OSc to manipulate joints

-See the sample application for usage and some docs about Animata in general.
+See the sample applications for usage and some docs about Animata in general.

 ## Building ##